tim80411/laravel-google-cloud-function-config/README.md

 Usually something like https://us-central1-YOUR_PROJECT.cloudfunctions.net/YOUR_FUNCTION

-Note: This is still very much Alpha Code / PRs and Updates to the Docs welcome
+Note: This is still very much Alpha Code / PRs and Updates to the Docs welcome.

+# License
+This package is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).